TodePond/Habitat/README.md

 <img align="right" height="100" src="http://todepond.com/IMG/Habitat@0.25x.png">

 # Habitat
-Habitat is a collection of JavaScript helpers that I use in my hobby projects.
-The full documentation for it is here: [todepond.gitbook.io/habitat](https://todepond.gitbook.io/habitat/)
+Habitat is a collection of JavaScript helpers that I use in my hobby projects.<br>
+A list of its functions is here: [todepond.gitbook.io/habitat](https://todepond.gitbook.io/habitat/)

 ## How to use it
 You can embed it, like this: